ForestAdmin/documentation/reference-guide/smart-collections/examples/smart-relationship-between-model-and-stripe-cards.md

+{% hint style="warning" %}
+VERSION WARNING TEST
+{% endhint %}

 # Smart relationship between model and stripe cards

 **Context**: as a user I want to display stripe cards associated to a user using the Stripe API.

 ### Implementation

-First step is to declare the smart collection user\_stripe\_cards in a `user-stripe-cards.js` file in the forest folder.
+First step is to declare the smart collection user_stripe_cards in a `user-stripe-cards.js` file in the forest folder.

 ```jsx
 const { collection } = require('forest-express-sequelize');